syncfusion-content/blazor-docs/blazor/smith-chart/accessibility.md

 ---
 layout: post
 title: Accessibility in Blazor Smith Chart Component | Syncfusion
-description: Checkout and learn here all about Accessibility in Syncfusion Blazor Smith Chart component and more.
+description: Checkout and learn here all about Accessibility using Keyboard navigation in Syncfusion Blazor Smith Chart component and more.
 platform: Blazor
 control: Smith Chart
 documentation: ug